We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The capsules are made from bovine gelatin, meaning they are not suitable for vegans or vegetarians.
+The capsules contain bovine gelatin, meaning they are not suitable for vegans or vegetarians.

-Bluebird Botanicals offer a concentrated hemp CBD softgel, made from hemp grown in the U.S.
+Bluebird Botanicals offers a concentrated hemp CBD softgel, made from hemp grown in the U.S.

 This may be a good option for people who need a slightly lower dosage to avoid possible side effects.
-Each pill contains 15 mg of CBD, and the product is available in either 30 or 60-capsule bottles.
+Each pill contains 15 mg of CBD, and the product is available in 30-, 60-, or 120-capsule bottles.

 The only other ingredient in the capsules is organic virgin hemp seed oil, making this one of the purest products on the market that use only hemp-derived ingredients.

-The capsules are also made from bovine gelatin, and are not suitable for vegetarians or vegans.
+The capsules contain bovine gelatin and are not suitable for vegetarians or vegans.

 Side effects may occur with CBD use, particularly in higher doses.
 They include:

 These side effects may vary in people and may resolve with continued use.
 Those who are sensitive to these effects should not drive or operate machinery when they take CBD.

 CBD may also

 Other potential ingredients in CBD products, such as THC, may show up in drug tests.
 While a pure CBD isolate should not contain THC, full-spectrum products may contain enough to register in a drug screening.